ayushgupta98/http_web_intusion/README.md

 # http_web_intusion
-Predict the HTTP Requests depending on the set of parameters whether the request is normal or an anomaly using various Machine Learning Models.
+Predict whether the HTTP request is normal or an anomaly depending on the set of parameters using various Machine Learning Models.

 # Features used
 1. HTTP Method